Resource Planning in Project Management

 To Prevent Under-utilization:

 How successfully you utilize the resources as a Project Manager will ensure proper Project Management.
 A resource that is just sitting is a resource that is not making money for your organization.
 So, the utilization rate is one of the most crucial metrics you should keep track of.
-This is nothing but a measure of the amount of time every member of the team spends on valuable work.
+This measures the amount of time every team member spends on valuable work.
 This encompasses both internal and project administrative work.

-The utilization rate is nothing but the hours worked divided by the total available work hours.
-Do you wish that your organization should get more money from the same resources?
+The utilization rate is the hours worked divided by the total available work hours.
+Do you wish that your organization could get more money from the same resources?
 If so, you can do one of the following:

 • Get the resources to work more